Stopping to Smell the Roses, and Lots More, at the BotanicGarden. - M.C. Enrique Ruiz Daz.

 It's free to enter!
 Visiting the U.S. Botanic Garden and observing all of its wondrous features is free for the entire family.
 Its Conservatory and National Garden are open every day of the year from 10 a.m. – 5 p.m., with the National Garden staying open until 7 p.m. from April to mid-Sept.

-No pets are allowed at San Diego Botanic Garden.
+Can I bring my dog to San Diego Botanic Garden? ›No pets are allowed at San Diego Botanic Garden.
 Only service animals, as defined by the Americans with Disabilities Act (ADA) are allowed.
 California state law prohibits leaving animals in any unattended motor vehicle that endangers their health or well-being.

-San Diego, a city renowned for its stunning beaches and vibrant nightlife, is home to one exceptional, must-visit botanical garden, the San Diego Botanic Garden.
+Is the San Diego botanical garden worth it? ›San Diego, a city renowned for its stunning beaches and vibrant nightlife, is home to one exceptional, must-visit botanical garden, the San Diego Botanic Garden.
 The garden, spanning over 37 acres, is a paradise of rare plants from across the globe and is a haven for nature enthusiasts.

-How much does the San Diego Botanical Gardens cost? ›
+How much does the San Diego Botanical Gardens cost? ›Member | Free |

-Military, Senior (60+), Student$12
+Military, Senior (60+), Student | $12 |

 DPR owns parkland in the City of Encinitas that is leased and operated as the San Diego Botanic Garden.